alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_018_eng.md

 **This work features a **BAND** of four girls named "**Jem**," "**Shana**," "**Kimber**," and "**Aja**" (though they're about 20?) as protagonists.** They tour worldwide performing, getting into predicaments through various interference from rival band led by "**Pizzazz**," but somehow get through it every time (laughs).

-**I was assigned to handle this work.**

-**Well, ultimately, from Episode 4 onward, all colour-related work would be handed over completely to subcontracting production companies, but those initial 3 episodes were tough again.** Being a girls' band story, naturally there were 2-3 costume changes per episode.
+**I was assigned to handle this work.Well, ultimately, from Episode 4 onward, all colour-related work would be handed over completely to subcontracting production companies, but those initial 3 episodes were tough again.** Being a girls' band story, naturally there were 2-3 costume changes per episode.
 Naturally around the eyes were sharp eyeliner and eyeshadow.
 All naturally colour trace.
 And what was most difficult - this work was a "**brown carbon**" work.

 **Back then, we used "trace machines" to transfer in-between animation to cels.** The mechanism was almost the same as "**Print Gocco**."
 Line drawings (in-between animation) drawn on paper were heat-transferred to cels from the back side using special carbon paper.
 This carbon was actually troublesome.